Framework-R-D/phlex-design/doc/algorithms.rst

       ;                            // <-- End of registration statement
    }

-The registration stanza is included in C++ file called a :term:`module`, which is a compiled library that is dynamically loadable by Phlex.
+The registration stanza is included in a C++ file that is compiled into a :term:`module`, a compiled library that is dynamically loadable by Phlex.

-.. admonition:: Chris Green
-   :class: admonition-chg

-   Do you mean a C++ module, or a linker-defined module?
-It seems a bit strange to describe a, "C++ file" as a "compiled library ..."

 The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS(m)`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
 A registration statement contains a series of chained *clauses*, starting with a :cpp:`with(...)` clause.